Easy Ways to Make Money with Everyday Garbage

 According to various sources, glass recyclers are willing to part with anything from two Cents to $0.25 for every glass bottle.
 This depends upon their size and weight.

-But the price can go down or you might not find buyers if there’s fungus or insects, mud or dirt inside these glass bottles.
-This means, you’ll have to wash glass bottles and keep them with clean and safe to sell.
+But the price can go down, or you might not find buyers if there’s fungus or insects, mud or dirt inside these glass bottles.
+This means you’ll have to wash glass bottles and keep them clean and safe to sell.

 Just take a look around your house and in the fridge.
 You’ll surely be amazed at the number of glass bottles that we use and take for granted.
-And that’s the reason we dispose them off in garbage without a second thought.
+And that’s the reason we dispose of them in the garbage without a second thought.

 On the other hand, recyclers find such discarded glass bottles very useful and actually buy them from scrap dealers and cleaning companies.
-They crush and add pieces of your bottles to the compound for making more glass.
+They crush and add pieces of your bottles to the compound to make more glass.
 Glass powder and shards also find uses in various industries.

 4. Paper & Cardboard